What Are The Best Small Parrots As Pets?

 Cockatiels:

 Training your cockatielCockatiels, although a bit smaller than Conures also make wonderful pets.
 They are easy to train if you get them young, and are also very easy to take care of.
-They don’t eat a lot, but can give you a lot of joy.
+They don’t eat a lot, and can give you a lot of joy.

 Cockatiels in my opinion are the best small parrots as pets, as they have unique characters, and soon make themselves part of the family.
 If you are looking to have a talking bird, only the males talk.
 They are also more attractive than the females and easier to train.